-So, this is a tough review to write, though not because I didn't like the book in question, the latest Elena Ferrante novel to be translated into English, My Brilliant Friend (the sequel is out in Italian).
+So, this is a tough review to write, though not because I didn't like the book in question, My Brilliant Friend.
 I liked the book, admired it even.
 It's challenging, like all of her books, but in a different way from the others.
 The novel opens with the disappearance of Lila, the oldest and best friend of the narrator, Elena.The two haven't been in touch for a while but Elena hears from her son often.
 She's used to Rino's demands for money, but when he calls up one day and tells her that his mother is missing, Elena decides it's time to write the story of their friendship, right from the beginning.

 After Lila leaves school, for example, Elena imagines Lila having a sort of grand time working in the shoe shop, teaching herself English to outshine Elena, but sometimes I started to wonder about that.
 After all, shoemaking was considered a low-status profession, and it was to this that she's consigned while Elena pursues a formal education and does well, too.
 Elena starts to wonder the same thing: